Find out all about Wolfhampcote Farms on Facebook here

 There are 4 pubs in Braunston, all good in their own respects,

-The Old Plough, where I've been known to take a jar or two of ale.
+· The Old Plough, where I've been known to take a jar or two of ale.
 Good food served at lunchtimes and evenings.
-4 real ales and a skittles table, there's always a friendly atmosphere and a warm fire in winter Plus all the Rugby matches!
+Real ales and a skittles table, there's always a friendly atmosphere and a warm fire in winter Plus all the Rugby matches!

-The Boathouse, a large canal-side pub catering for family food etc. It's recently been refurbished and under new management by Marstons.
+· The Boathouse, or 2-4-1 as it's known locally is a large canal-side pub catering for family food etc. It's recently been refurbished and under new management by Marstons.

 Here's a photo of Maggie and May shrew hunting in the woods.
 Don't know if I fall foul of the new hunting laws by letting them forage like this but to put your minds a ease, NO small animals were harmed in the taking of this picture!